hobson-research/trackbrowser-survey/README.md

 # trackbrowser-survey
-Server program in Python to generate survey questions and collect responses
+Server application to generate survey questions and collect responses

+## Running server program
+Program is written in Python, with PyMongo for interacting with MongoDB and flask as a webserver.
+It is preferrable to run the app in a virtual environment. `virtualenv` is used in deployment.

+Install `virtualenv`

+`$ pip install virtualenv`

+Install requirements

+`$ pip3 install -r requirements.txt`

+Run server application

+`$ python index.py`

+## Questionnaires

 **QUESTION 1**